kirillkovalenko/nssm/README.txt

 Thanks to Barrett Lewis for suggesting the option to skip terminating the application's child processes.
 Thanks to Miguel Angel Terrón for suggesting copy/truncate rotation.
+Thanks to Yuriy Lesiuk for suggesting setting the environment before querying the registry for parameters.

 Licence
 -------